madhuripatel2210/class/README.md

 1794421  Vishal "Life is full of struggles"

 1795328 kshitij "The more something threatens your identity, the more you will avoid it."
+1794882 MAdhuri "Life throws you a thousand chances.
+All you have to do is take one and have faith……"

 1794810 Harsimran "Life is beautiful"